rezccy/TLM/ztest.md

 One-Sample Z-Test
 ================

 R doesn't have a built-in function to conduct the one-sample z-test.
 Fortunately the math is simple enough for us to carry out the test using only a few functions.
-Let start with some data.
+Let start with same data.

 ``` r
 mu0 = 12 #The hypothesized value